mtr6093/Project-2/readme.md

 11. As a user I want the grocery list sorted by sections of the store (i.e. all meat items listed together)

+## Known Issues

+Due to implementation of secure login and password storage, editing the password will break the ability to login to a users profile.

 ## Future Development